zbb272/node-process-dc-web-career-021819/README.md

 ## Environment Variables

 One of the important objects in the `process` object is `env`.
 It stands for environment variables or env vars for short.
 It's important, because we can pass certain information to our Node process(es) via env vars.
 Typically information like paths, modes (development or production) or configurations.
-Also, it's the way to pass sensitive information which we don't want to store in our source code such as usernames/passwords or API keys or which is specific to that environment meaning on development servers we have one set of API keys and on the production server another.
+Also, it's the way to pass sensitive information which we don't want to store in our source code such as usernames/passwords, API keys or information that is specific to that environment.

 To access env vars, simply use `process.env.NAME` where `NAME` is capitalized name of the environment variable.
 For example, `process.env.HOME` will give you a home path if it's set.